People with diabetes could soon have a non-invasive, effective way to measure their sugar levels during exercise.

 One reason for that is the fact that the underlying process depends on inconvenient and invasive blood sampling.
 That leads to the possibility of skin irritation and sample contamination with sweat having different proteins and electrolytes.

 The method itself demands the patients have many accessories during the physical activity.
-This includes large glucometer, lancets, and alcohol swabs.
+This includes a large glucometer, lancets, and alcohol swabs.

 Also, the technique needs sufficient electrical energy and a sophisticated electrochemical sensing technique.
 This is why it is difficult to integrate this technique in a portable and compact fashion fully.